This Discussion channel is currently closed.

 Default_avatar

-Sue Rasmussen over 6 years ago
+Sue Rasmussen about 7 years ago

 I am a customer of Goodhue Electric Coop and have a 7.1 kWh solar array installed in December 2016.
 When considering the purchase of the solar system the interconnectivity fee was $125 by the time the contract was signed it was raised to over $900.
 The coop couldn't or wouldn't explain the basis for this ridiculously huge fee increase.
 Since I don't pay a monthly fee for solar I think the coop wanted their money upfront to discourage solar installations and avoid issues with the PUC like this where the monthly fee might be changed or eliminated.